VisualDataWeb/OntoBench/README.md

 The web interface will be accessible by default on `localhost:8080`.

 For additional automatic rebuilds of the web interface you can switch to the `src/main/web` directory and execute `npm start`.

+## Infos and Demo
+More information on OntoBench, including a public demo, is available at http://ontobench.visualdataweb.org